To ensure compatibility of products, and to allow use of the DALI trademarks, it is necessary to test products using the official DALI test system.

 In this example, the DALI-PWM interface cannot be tested without the PWM-LED power driver.
 The combination can be tested, and if the DALI tests all pass, then the DALI-PWM product may have the DALI trademark applied - provided the usual rules for use of the trademark are met.
 The trademarks cannot be applied to the PWM-LED power driver, because this product does not contain a DALI interface.

 Note: To allow the multi-part product combination to pass, the lamp failure tests must pass.
 This can be a design problem for such product combinations.

-Once DALI 2 product compliance is possible, further requirements for family products will be published on our website.
 For DALI 1 control gear testing, the following guidelines are recommended:

 - A product family consists of one product that is fully tested, plus variants that are partially tested.